aidanwolter3/Pang/README.md

 $scope.objects.update(object);
 ```

-If you would only like to fetch objects with a certain condition
+If you would only like to fetch objects with a certain condition, use `where`.
 ``` javascript
 $scope.objects = pang.Collection(ParseTable).where('isAwesome', true).build();
 ```

-Or even sort the objects
+Sort the objects with `order`.
 ``` javascript
 //ascending
 $scope.objects = pang.Collection(ParseTable).order('updatedAt').build();